JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 Someone who helps run an open source project.

 Sometimes that's as small as the sole developer on a project who writes and releases all the code on their own.
-They might review filed requests (often in the form of GitHub issues) and submitted code contributions ("pull requests") from other developers who happen to use the project.
+They might review filed requests (often in the form of GitHub issues) and submitted code contributions ("pull requests") from other developers who use the project.

 Other times that's on a bigger project with multiple other maintainers.
 Maintainers of those projects have to coordinate releases, steer the project in the right direction, and generally do documentation and developer support work for the project.